SamuelHarner/samuelharner.github.io/_posts/2022-06-21-avoiding-decrepities.md

 Many modern diets contain a lot of ultra-processed foods, that are high in trans fat, saturated fat, salt, and sugar, and a lack of health-promoting nutrients.
 The long-lived populations in the [Blue Zones](https://en.wikipedia.org/wiki/Blue_zone) all have in common a [diet that is high in plants and low in meat, dairy, and sugar](https://www.bluezones.com/2020/07/blue-zones-diet-food-secrets-of-the-worlds-longest-lived-people/).
 Dietary recommendations made based on the study of genetic mechanisms for growth and repair, such as those from [Valter Longo](https://www.valterlongo.com/daily-longevity-diet-for-adults/) and [David Sinclair](https://lifespanbook.com/4-interventions/), also echo the sentiment of a diet high in whole-foods and health-promoting plants being one that promotes health and longevity.
 Periods of fasting also provide additional benefits in terms of repair and rejuvenation.

 #### Recommendations
-Eat a healthy diet, for example a [Blue Zones](https://en.wikipedia.org/wiki/Blue_zone) inspred diet that is:
+Eat a healthy diet, for example a [Blue Zones](https://en.wikipedia.org/wiki/Blue_zone) inspired diet that is:
 - high in unprocessed foods and health-promoting plants
 - low in meat, dairy, sugar, and processed foods
 - not too high in salt